Duke Nike Track & Field Camp

 - Pole Vaulting (bring your pole!)

-**Deposit for lost Keys** Campers must bring a security check, made to US Sports Camps, in the amount of $100.
-The security check will be used ONLY if campers lose their key.
-At the end of camp the deposit check will be returned in full to all campers who return their room key.
+**Deposit for lost Keys** Campers must bring a $100 key security check, payable to US Sports Camps.
+The security check is cashed ONLY if camper loses his/her key.
+At the end of camp, the deposit check is returned to all campers who return their room key.

 Where: Morris Williams Stadium in the bottom of Kennedy Tower